This guide provides a high-level overview of the major steps to complete a migration of an existing AdWords API app to Google Ads API.

 - Information updates: migrating mutates

-It is possible to use the Google Ads API for retrieval and the legacy AdWords API code for information updates within the same app, depending on the number of updates and desired level of granularity for a specific migration.
+You can use the Google Ads API for retrieval and the legacy AdWords API code for information updates within the same app, depending on the number of updates and required level of granularity for a specific migration.

 Ensure that the migration plan allocates sufficient time for testing.
 Use test accounts for this purpose.